 What’re your favourite things about working in the graphic design industry?

 You get to see your design produced in tangible real-world items.
 You get to see your design produced in tangible real-world items.
 Hours are often flexible as design can be produced at any time of the day or night.
 Challenging convention is also something that you can do provided you have the right project and right client.
-Design is an evolutionary process and as you grow and change so to does your creative work.
+Design is an evolutionary process and as you grow and change, your creative work evolves too.

 Thanks, Stephen, for sharing your story with Open Colleges.